geph-official/sosistab2-obfsudp/README.md

 For example, a datagram of 12345 bytes will be split into 10 fragments, with the first fragment containing the header `00 19` and the first 1340 bytes of the datagram, the second fragment containing the header `09 19` and the next 1340 bytes, and so on.
 These fragments will then individually be encoded as bodies of `Data` frames.

-**Note on replay protection**: The `seqno` in `Data` frames should start at 0 and increase for every subsequent frame.
-The receiver _must_ refuse to process any messages with duplicate `seqno`s; this is crucial for avoiding replay attacks.
-Given that some packet reordering by the network may happen, this is non-trivial; a sliding-window approach is recommended to avoid unbounded memory usage.

 ### Parity frames

 Parity frames are use for forward error correction (FEC), based on 8-bit Reed-Solomon.
 The important thing to note here is that the sender of data **does not** pick which Reed-Solomon encoding to use beforehand (say, expand 5 data frames to 5 data + 3 parity).
 Instead, it only needs to pick the encoding once it decides to send parity frames, and at that point dynamically change the encoding.